reginalexavier/OpenLand/README.md

 library(OpenLand)
 ```

-> **What is Intensity Analysis?**: Intensity Analysis (IA) is a
+##### **What is Intensity Analysis?**

-> quantitative method to analyze LUC maps at several time steps, using
+Intensity Analysis (IA) is a quantitative method to analyze LUC maps at
-> cross-tabulation matrices, where each matrix summarizes the LUC change
+several time steps, using cross-tabulation matrices, where each matrix
-> at each time interval.
-IA evaluates in three levels the deviation
+summarizes the LUC change at each time interval.
+IA evaluates in three
-> between observed change intensity and hypothesized uniform change
+levels the deviation between observed change intensity and hypothesized
-> intensity.
-Hereby, each level details information given by the
+uniform change intensity.
+Hereby, each level details information given
-> previous analysis level.
-First, the **interval level** indicates how
+by the previous analysis level.
+First, the **interval level** indicates
-> size and rate of change varies across time intervals.
+how size and rate of change varies across time intervals.
 Second, the
-> **category level** examines for each time interval how the size and
+**category level** examines for each time interval how the size and
-> intensity of gross losses and gross gains in each category vary across
+intensity of gross losses and gross gains in each category vary across
-> categories for each time interval.
+categories for each time interval.
 Third, the **transition level**
-> determines for each category how the size and intensity of a
+determines for each category how the size and intensity of a category’s
-> category’s transitions vary across the other categories that are
+transitions vary across the other categories that are available for that
-> available for that transition.
-At each level, the method tests for
+transition.
+At each level, the method tests for stationarity of patterns
-> stationarity of patterns across time intervals (Aldwaik and Pontius
+across time intervals (Aldwaik and Pontius 2012).

-> 2012).
+### Outcomes of intensity analysis

 The data is extracted from the rasters with the `contingencyTable()`
 function which returns a multiple grid information in tables for the